-Tick ONE box Yes No Tickets for the National Lottery Draw, including Thunderball and Euromillions and tickets bought online 01 02 Scratchcards (but not online or newspaper or magazine scratchcards) 01 02 Tickets for any other lottery, including charity lotteries 01 02 The football pools 01 02 Bingo cards or tickets, including playing at a bingo hall (not online) 01 02 Fruit or slot machines 01 02 Virtual gaming machines in a bookmakers to bet on virtual roulette, poker, blackjack or other games 01 02 Table games (roulette, cards or dice) in a casino 01 02 Playing poker in a pub tournament/ league or at a club 01 02 Online gambling like playing poker, bingo, instant win/scratchcard games, slot machine style games or casino games for money 01 02 Online betting with a bookmaker on any event or sport 01 02 Betting exchange This is where you lay or back bets against other people using a betting exchange.
+Tick ON per ac Yes No Tickets for the National Lottery Draw, including Thunderball and Euromillions and tickets bought online 1 2 Scratchcards (but not online or newspaper or magazine scratchcards) 1 2 Tickets for any other lottery, including charity lotteries 1 2 The football pools 1 2 Bingo cards or tickets, including playing at a bingo hall (not online) 1 2 Fruit or slot machines 1 2 Virtual gaming machines in a bookmakers to bet on virtual roulette, poker, blackjack or other games 1 2 Table games (roulette, cards or dice) in a casino 1 2 Playing poker in a pub tournament/ league or at a club 1 2 Online gambling like playing poker, bingo, instant win/scratchcard games, slot machine style games or casino games for money 1 2 Online betting with a bookmaker on any event or sport 1 2 Betting exchange This is where you lay or back bets against other people using a betting exchange.
 There is no bookmaker to determine the odds.
 This is sometimes called 'peer to peer' betting.
-01 02 Betting on horse races in a bookmaker's, by phone or at the track 01 02 Betting on dog races in a bookmaker's , by phone or at the track 01 02 Betting on sports events in a bookmaker's, by phone or at the venue 01 02 Betting on other events in a bookmaker's, by phone or at the venue 01 02 Spread-betting In spread-betting you bet that the outcome of an event will be higher or lower than the bookmaker's prediction.
+1 2 Betting on horse races in a bookmaker's, by phone or at the track 1 2 Betting on dog races in a bookmaker's, by phone or at the track 1 2 Betting on sports events in a bookmaker's, by phone or at the venue 1 Betting on other events in a bookmaker's, by phone or at the venue 1 2 Spread-betting In spread-betting you bet that the outcome of an event will be higher or lower than the bookmaker's prediction.
 The amount you win or lose depends on how right or wrong you are.
-01 02 Private betting, playing cards or games for money with friends, family or colleagues 01 02 Another form of gambling in the last 12 months 01 02
+1 2 Private betting, playing cards or games for money with friends, family or colleagues 1 2